We Recommend Hiscox

 In general, once a claim has been reported, it will be assigned to an adjuster who will investigate the loss and applicable coverages, then proceed with settling the claim as appropriate.
 In the case of commercial claims, the company may choose to handle the settlement as a reimbursement rather than waiting for the adjuster to approve payment before repairs are completed.

 Berkshire Hathaway is listed on the Better Business Bureau website with an “A+” rating, and it has been accredited since 1981.
-Just one complaint is listed on the website.
+There are just three complaints listed in the last three years.
 This may be due to the company dealing only with commercial businesses, where complaints to the BBB are not as common as for companies that deal with regular consumers.